lucacorti/lapin/docs/main.md

-If you are fine with one shot configuration of your comsumers/producers, you can specify any settings from the `Lapin.Consumer`/`Lapin.Producer` `config` type specification directly in your channel configurations.
+If you are fine with one shot configuration of your comsumers/producers, you can specify any settings from the `Lapin.Consumer`/`Lapin.Producer` `config` type specification directly in your the corresponding configuration keyword list.

 This is quick and easy way to start.